 1. A PDU Session Establishment (Modification) request is received at the SMF.
 No modifications are foreseen by this solution to this message.

 2. SMF retrieves session related subscription information from the UDM which might include required and/or desired functionalities for the PDU Session.
+In case of PDU Session Modification, UDM may notify to SMF using Nudm_SDM_Notification message for changes in UE subscription data related to UPF functionalities.

-3. Policy association (modification) is triggered by the SMF.and/desired or otherwise
+3. Policy association (modification) is triggered by the SMF.
+SMF may provide to PCF the Required and/or desired functionalities (if received from UDM or otherwise) so that PCF can use those input decision while generating PCC rules for the PDU session.

 4. PCC rules might include required and/or desired functionalities for the PDU Session.

-5. SMF discovers UPFs with the help of NRF by issuing an Nnrf_NFDiscovery request.
+5. Taking into account information received from UDM/PCF, SMF discovers UPFs with the help of NRF by issuing an Nnrf_NFDiscovery request.
 Required and desired UPF functionalities are included in the query.

 6. NRF returns the profiles of the UPFs supporting at least the required UPF functionalities.

-7. SMF selects the best UPF supporting all the required functionalities, if it exists, and the maximum set of desired functionalities.
+7. SMF (re-)selects the best UPF supporting all the required functionalities, if it exists, and the maximum set of desired functionalities.

-8. N4 Session Establishment/Modification request properly extended, if needed, to configure the UPF as necessary for using the required and/or optional functionalities.
+8. N4 Session Establishment/Modification request is properly extended, if needed, to configure the UPF as necessary for using the required and/or optional functionalities.
+SMF may take into account policies received from PCF in Step 4 in order to provide specific rules to UPF for this purpose as described in clause 6.4.2.

 6.4.4 Impacts on services, entities and interfaces